Sweet Autumn Clematis, Sweet Autumn Virginsbower, Japanese Virgin’s Bower, ETC.

 Like other Clematis species, and most flowers in general, quite a list of insects feed on their nectar and pollen.
 Several species of caterpillars also feed on their leaves.
 Their leaves, however, are toxic and thus avoided by deer and cattle.

-Clematis terniflora produce masses of white flower clusters emerge from the axils of the upper leaves.
+Clematis terniflora produce masses of white flower clusters that emerge from the axils of the upper leaves.
 Normally the flowers are bi-sexual, but information suggests monoecious vines with separate male and female flowers do exist.
 Each flower has 4 petal-like sepals (sometimes 5) while true petals are absent.
 I could go on, but it gets exhausting after a while.
 You can read from the links below. 🙂

 Identifying this plant is very easy because there isn’t anything of its type flowering in late summer-early fall.

-Once the flowers fade, they are replaced clusters of 5 to 6 fruits.
+Once the flowers fade, they are replaced by clusters of 5 to 6 fruits.
 Each fruit is connected at the “head” and each has a long white tail.
 The fruits fade when they dry and the tails become feather-like.
 The fruit detaches and scatters from the wind in the spring.
 I did see some very neat photos of the seeds on other websites.
 I will have to pay attention and see if I can get photos for this page.

-I have enjoyed photographing and learning about the many wildflowers growing on the farm and other areas.
-I have grown over 500 different plants and most have pages listed on the right side of the blog.
+I have enjoyed photographing and learning about the many wildflowers growing on the family farm and in other areas.
+I have grown over 500 different plants and identified over 250 species of wildflowers (most have pages listed on the right side of the blog).
 I am not an expert, botanist, or horticulturalist.
 I just like growing, photographing and writing about my experience.
 I rely on several websites for ID and a horticulturalist I contact if I cannot figure them out.
 Wildflowers can be somewhat variable from location to location, so sometimes it gets a bit confusing.
 If you see I have made an error, please let me know so I can correct what I have written.

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at firstname.lastname@example.org.
 I would enjoy hearing from you.